DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 about future collaborations and concerned about the upcoming general elections in Brazil, one of us mentioned the book *The Capitol Riots:
-Digital Media, Disinformation, and Democracy Under Attack* (2022)[^introEng_5] which discusses the 2021 attack on the US Congress.[^introEng_6] We decided, with equal parts seriousness and sarcasm, to start a similar book as quickly as possible, so that it would be ready if and when similar events occurred in Brazil.
+Digital Media, Disinformation, and Democracy Under Attack* (2022)[^introEng_5] which discusses the 2021 attack on the US Congress.
+We decided, with equal parts seriousness and sarcasm, to start a similar book as quickly as possible, so that it would be ready if and when similar events occurred in Brazil.